onosproject/onos-test/docs/overview.md

 device-2   device-2:11161   1.0.0     GNMI: {Connectivity: REACHABLE, Channel: CONNECTED, Service: AVAILABLE}
 ```

-ONIT will deploy each cluster inside of its own namespace in Kubernetes, so the cluster can easily be accessed via
+ONIT will deploy each cluster inside of its own namespace in Kubernetes (the
+default namespace is 'onos'), so the cluster can easily be accessed via
 standard k8s tools for debugging:

 ```bash